Jailing of environmentalist not Games related: IOC

 The court's decision put the spotlight on concerns about the independence of the judiciary under President Vladimir Putin, who has staked his personal and political prestige on the Games and denies interfering with court decisions.

-"As you know, we have discussed relocation of people, workers' unpaid wages, Ashtyr village," said Adams, naming several cases where the IOC sought action from organisers.
+"As you know, we have discussed relocation of people, workers' unpaid wages, Ashtyr village," said Adams, naming several cases where the IOC sought action from organizers.

 "When we've raised those, we want action, we got action on those ones.
 On this particular one we do not think — we are assured — it is not Olympic related," he said.